Octave Lebesgue

 Beginning his career in Lyon, he later worked in Paris, notably on L'Écho de Paris.
 He contributed to the satirical weekly Le Courrier français.
 He rose to 'chef des informations' at L'Éclair and finally chief editor of Le Temps until his death.
 From 1900 onwards he edited L'Intermédiaire des chercheurs et curieux, a publication set up in 1864 to publish questions and answers on all subjects.

+Biography

+He began his career in Lyon, then worked in Paris, notably at L'Écho de Paris.
+He became news editor at L'Éclair.
+He rose to the position of editor-in-chief at the newspaper Le Temps (Paris), where he worked until his death.

+On September 25, 1896, he married Laure Martin, widow of Coutan.
+She was a talented sculptor, known as Laure Coutan-Montorgueil.

+From 1900 onwards, he edited L'Intermédiaire des chercheurs et curieux, a publication founded in 1864.
+He used the pseudonyms Jean Valjan and Caribert, but remains known as Georges Montorgueil for having written numerous children's books, including those illustrated by Job (illustrator).

+He is the author of opera librettos.